 The Code imposes substantial requirements with respect to Tax Exempt Bonds which must be satisfied in order for the interest on the Tax Exempt Bonds to be excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code.
 Any Mortgage Loan financed in whole or in part with proceeds of Tax Exempt Bonds must comply with Code requirements.
 The Authority has established procedures under which the Authority expects such Code requirements can be met (see "Summary of Certain Federal Requirements" in "Tax Matters").
-The Offered Bonds are not Tax Exempt Bonds.
-Proceeds of the Offered Bonds (see "Description of the Offered Bonds" below) may be, but are not expected to be, combined with net assets in the Resolution and proceeds of Taxable Bonds and Tax Exempt Bonds (collectively, the "Other Funds") to finance Mortgage Loans.
+The Offered Tax Exempt Bonds are Tax Exempt Bonds.
+Proceeds of the Offered Bonds (see "Description of the Offered

+Bonds" below) may be combined with net assets in the Resolution and proceeds of Taxable Bonds and Tax Exempt Bonds (collectively, the "Other Funds") to finance Mortgage Loans.